-This Pilot and Demonstration Activity (PDA) covers two distinct activities.
-First is to test and validate the eSOS emergency sanitation business model as an innovative decision-making support tool responding to emergency situations, as well as a cost-effective provision of sanitation to informal settlements and temporary situations like large religious and public events.
-The second is to manufacture, test and validate this innovative toilet and come closer to the final level of market readiness.
+This Pilot and Demonstration Activity (PDA) covered two distinct activities.
+First activity tested and validated the eSOS emergency sanitation business model as an innovative decision-making support tool responding to emergency situations, as well as a cost-effective provision of sanitation to informal settlements and temporary situations like large religious and public events.
+The second activity involved the manufacture, testing and validation of this innovative toilet in order to arrive at the final level of market readiness.

 |Approval date||March 2015|